mnit-rtmc/iris/docs/dms.md

 Hidden         | hide sign when _available_ or _deployed_ styles are selected

 A **hashtag** is the `#` character, followed by a string of letters and/or numbers.
-The are used to select signs for:
+They are used to select signs for:
 - [message pattern]s for composing
 - automated [DMS actions]
 - [alert configurations] and [alert messages]